huang15n/Android-Programming/0 Preface.md

-this is not a reference repository. its goal is to get you over the initl bump to where you can get the most out of the recipe books available as such, it is meant to be worked through from the beginning. give your direct experience using them
+this is not a reference repository. its goal is to get you over the initl bump to where you can get the most out of the recipe books available as such, it is meant to be worked through from the beginning. give your direct experience using them we are thankful that she was there to impose focus, precision, and clarity on our draft thank you for sanding away the remaning rough edges of this repo there is a feedback loop between me and them.

-# Prequisites
-you need to be familiar with java, include classes and objects, interface, listeners, packages , inner classes, annoymous inner classes, and generic classes if these concepts o not ring a bell, you will be in the weeds start instead with an introducotry java, and return to this afterward we will provide some brief reimders about java specifics like interface and annoymous inner classe

-we are thankful that she was there to impose focus, precision, and clarity on our draft thank you for sanding away the remaning rough edges of this repo there is a feedback loop between me and them.